forsythe/comp4321-findr/README.md

 Final project for COMP4321 Search Engines

+##Phase 1 Testing

+Make sure to delete the existing "index.db" file to do the crawling and indexing from scratch.

+"gradle -Dtest.single=SpiderPhase1 test"

 ## Getting Started

 Launch the `bootRun` gradle task to run, and go to [http://localhost:8080](http://localhost:8080)